 A Student’s Guide

-As a middle school or high school student, there are things you can do to get yourself ready for college.
-By college, we mean any education after high school.
+As a middle school or high school student, there are things you can do to get yourself ready for to continue your education journey after high school.

-A Middle School Student’s Guide to College Savings
+A Middle School Student’s Guide to Planning & Saving

 In middle school, you may make choices about what sport you play, what elective you take at school, or what you use your spending money on.
 As you get older, you’ll continue to make decisions about what you do with your time and how you spend your money.